-Granite State College’s Bachelor of Arts degree in History hones the skills of critical thinking, analytical reading, effective writing, and information synthesis.
+Granite State College’s Bachelor of Arts degree in history hones the skills of critical thinking, analytical reading, effective writing, and information synthesis.
 The B.A. in History provides a sound foundation for a variety of careers and generalizes well to a range of industries.
 The degree also provides students with the opportunity to gain the necessary background for further study to those seeking a graduate degree in history or historic preservation, or in a closely related field such as law or political science.

 Students will have the opportunity to:

-- Analyze U.S. History from the period of native peoples through the present.
+3. Analyze U.S. history from the period of native peoples through the present.